 Sosnik projects that there could be more tossup states in the South and Southwest than in the Midwest — with almost twice the number of electoral votes at stake.
 He notes that the midterm elections also showed “that without Hillary atop the ticket, Midwest states like Wisconsin are tough for Trump, and Southern states with rising Hispanic populations are slowly growing more Democratic.”

-Below is an interactive version of the map presented by Sosnik, with the 2020 battleground states he idenfities in grey.
-Use it as a starting point to create and share your own 2020 presidential forecast.
+Below is an interactive version of the map presented by Sosnik, with red and blue states and the battleground states he identified in grey.
+You can use it as the basis for your own electoral college forecast.